69th Armor Regiment: Cold War

 The 1st Battalion was again reactivated and assigned to the 3rd Infantry Division in Germany in 1975.
-It was subsequently deactivated in late 1991 with the regimental colors returning to the 2nd Battalion at Fort Benning, Georgia.
+It was subsequently deactivated in late 1991 with the regimental colors returning to the 2nd Battalion at Fort Benning (today Fort Moore), Georgia.
 The 2nd Battalion at Fort Benning, and the 3rd Battalion assigned to Fort Stewart, Georgia, were organic to the 24th Infantry Division (Mechanized).

 The 4th Battalion was reactivated in 1972 at 1st Brigade HHC 8th Infantry Division at Robert E. Lee Barracks in Mainz Gonsenheim Germany.

 Operation Desert Storm

 As part of the 197th Infantry Brigade (Separate), 2d Battalion, 69th Armor led the assault of the 24th Infantry Division into Iraq during Operation Desert Storm in February 1991.
 3d Battalion, 69th Armor similarly operated with the 24th Division during war.
 Both received the Superior Unit Award.

-Iraq War
+Global War on Terrorism

 Operation Iraqi Freedom I

 In 2002 the 2nd Battalion, 69th Armor deployed with 3rd Brigade Combat Team, 3rd Infantry Division to Operation Desert Spring in preparation for future combat operations in a six-month training mission.
-In January 2003, 3rd Battalion, 69th Armor deployed to Kuwait awaiting orders to begin combat operations.
-On 19 March 2003, 3rd Battalion, 69th Armor was the tip of the spear, leading the famous "March to Baghdad."
+In January 2003, 2nd Battalion, 69th Armor deployed to Kuwait awaiting orders to begin combat operations.
+On 19 March 2003, 2nd Battalion, 69th Armor was the tip of the spear, leading the famous "March to Baghdad."
 In July 2003, following the downfall of the regime under Saddam Hussein.
 Both Battalions were redeployed to Georgia and awarded the Presidential Unit Award.